smk291/Solarized/README.md

 # Installation

 Clone the repository into your Sublime Text Packages folder or add the repo manually via Package Control.
+Donate to the guy who made the original package.
+Link is below.

 =====